FEATURED IN

 Professor Roberts has been an environmental and water consultant since 1988, and has undertaken innovative work in environmental science, management and technology for over thirty years.

-Professor Roberts has instructed the law firm Leigh Day to represent her in these collective proceedings.
-Leigh Day is a claimant-focused firm which has extensive experience of leading complex group claims.
+Professor Roberts has instructed the law firm RPC to represent her in these collective proceedings.

-You can find out more about Professor Roberts and Leigh Day in the About Us section here
+You can find out more about Professor Roberts and RPC in the About Us section here.

 Register to be kept updated on the claims.